7 INTERMEDIATE CLIMBING TECHNIQUES TO LEARN

 Written by Gerard Savage-West. @climbcentric

-Keep stocked up in climbing chalk, climbing brushes, climbing carabiner or climbing finger tape from Psychi.
+Keep stocked up with climbing chalk, climbing brushes, climbing carabiner or climbing finger tape from Psychi.
 Our range is affordable and is designed by climbers, for climbers.
 So check out our range today!